roksikonja/dslab_virgo_tsi/docs/README.md

 - Could you explain again, what is the cause of the early increase and how are the measurements corrected for it?

 - We would like to know a little bit more about the VIRGO satellite.
 What is its orbit and the orbit's center?
 What is its revolution period?
-Are the VIRGO instruments at all times
+Are the VIRGO instruments at all times directed directly towards the Sun?

 - Difference between exposure and non-exposure changes.
 What counts as degradation, exposure or non-exposure?
 We assume that exposure, article Frohling 2014.